Skip to main content

 Attack Vector

-Exploitation requires only network reachability to the Solstice Pod management interface.
+Exploitation requires only network reachability to the Pod's management interface.
 An attacker sends an HTTP GET request to /api/config and parses the JSON response.
-No credentials, user interaction, or special tooling are required.
-Public proof-of-concept material is referenced in Exploit-DB #52104 and the VulnCheck Advisory.
+The vulnerability is exposed in environments where Solstice Pods are deployed on corporate networks accessible to employees, contractors, or guest Wi-Fi users.
+Public proof-of-concept code is available through Exploit-DB entry 52104 and the VulnCheck advisory.

 Detection Methods for CVE-2025-66573